Ensemble interpretation: Criticism

 David Mermin sees the ensemble interpretation as being motivated by an adherence ("not always acknowledged") to classical principles.

 "[...] the notion that probabilistic theories must be about ensembles implicitly assumes that probability is about ignorance.
 (The 'hidden variables' are whatever it is that we are ignorant of.)
 But in a non-deterministic world probability has nothing to do with incomplete knowledge, and ought not to require an ensemble of systems for its interpretation".

 However, according to Einstein and others, a key motivation for the ensemble interpretation is not about any alleged, implicitly assumed probabilistic ignorance, but the removal of "…unnatural theoretical interpretations…".
-A specific example being the Schrödinger cat problem stated above, but this concept applies to any system where there is an interpretation that postulates, for example, that an object might exist in two positions at once.
+A specific example being the Schrödinger cat problem, but this concept applies to any system where there is an interpretation that postulates, for example, that an object might exist in two positions at once.

 Mermin also emphasises the importance of describing single systems, rather than ensembles.

 "The second motivation for an ensemble interpretation is the intuition that because quantum mechanics is inherently probabilistic, it only needs to make sense as a theory of ensembles.
 Whether or not probabilities can be given a sensible meaning for individual systems, this motivation is not compelling.
 For a theory ought to be able to describe as well as predict the behavior of the world.
 The fact that physics cannot make deterministic predictions about individual systems does not excuse us from pursuing the goal of being able to describe them as they currently are."

-Single particles

-According to proponents of this interpretation, no single system is ever required to be postulated to exist in a physical mixed state so the state vector does not need to collapse.

-It can also be argued that this notion is consistent with the standard interpretation in that, in the Copenhagen interpretation, statements about the exact system state prior to measurement cannot be made.
-That is, if it were possible to absolutely, physically measure say, a particle in two positions at once, then quantum mechanics would be falsified as quantum mechanics explicitly postulates that the result of any measurement must be a single eigenvalue of a single eigenstate.

-Criticism

-Arnold Neumaier finds limitations with the applicability of the ensemble interpretation to small systems.

-"Among the traditional interpretations, the statistical interpretation discussed by Ballentine in Rev. Mod.
-Phys.
-42, 358-381 (1970) is the least demanding (assumes less than the Copenhagen interpretation and the Many Worlds interpretation) and the most consistent one.

-It explains almost everything, and only has the disadvantage that it explicitly excludes the applicability of QM to single systems or very small ensembles (such as the few solar neutrinos or top quarks actually detected so far), and does not bridge the gulf between the classical domain (for the description of detectors) and the quantum domain (for the description of the microscopic system)".